AryeoHQ/aryeo-api-dart-sdk/doc/OrdersApi.md

 final sort = -created_at; // String | Comma separated list of fields used for sorting.
 Placing a minus symbol in front of a field name sorts in descending order.
 Defaults to `title`. final perPage = 25; // String | The number of items per page.
 Defaults to 25. final page = 2; // String | The requested page.
-Defaults to 1. final filterLeftSquareBracketSearchRightSquareBracket = filterLeftSquareBracketSearchRightSquareBracket_example; // String | Return products that have fields matching this term. final filterLeftSquareBracketCategoryIdsRightSquareBracket = filterLeftSquareBracketCategoryIdsRightSquareBracket_example; // String | Return products in the given categories. final filterLeftSquareBracketTypeRightSquareBracket = filterLeftSquareBracketTypeRightSquareBracket_example; // String | Return products matching the given type.
+Defaults to 1. final filterLeftSquareBracketSearchRightSquareBracket = Photography; // String | Return products that have fields matching this term. final filterLeftSquareBracketCategoryIdsRightSquareBracket = ["00000000-0000-4000-8000-000000000000"]; // List | Return products in the given categories. final filterLeftSquareBracketTypeRightSquareBracket = MAIN; // String | Return products matching the given type.
 Allowed values are: MAIN, ADDON.

 try {
     final result = api_instance.getProducts(sort, perPage, page, filterLeftSquareBracketSearchRightSquareBracket, filterLeftSquareBracketCategoryIdsRightSquareBracket, filterLeftSquareBracketTypeRightSquareBracket);